pariterre/file_sender/README.md

 # The way it works

 ## Client side
-Two widgets (FileSenderPickFileDialog and FileSenderSaveFileDialog) are provided to establish a connexion with the interface.
+Two dialogs (showFileSenderPickDialog and showFileSenderSaveDialog) are provided to establish a connexion with the interface.
 This connexion is set via WebSocket and is on the port 3004 by default.

 ## Interface side
 When the client wants to open or save a file, this interface must be active.
 It is merely a client to a open file dialog or save file dialog.